Guided Tours of the Scottish Islands

 Scotland’s version of the Stonehenge?
 The Callanish Standing Stones dating back to the Neolithic age on the Isle of Lewis.
 Uncover Gaelic culture and learn more about the role of tweed on these narrowly-separated charming islands.
 Stroll along pristine, white sandy beaches whose seaside views could rival those of the Caribbean.
 Expect prehistoric sites, Victorian-era castles, jaw-dropping landscapes and museums celebrating local culture and history.

 The Shetland Islands are home to a range of natural wonders, including an incredibly diverse ecosystem and the stunning winter Northern Lights.
 Satisfy your stomach with the freshest seafood from where the Atlantic Ocean and North Sea meet.
-Walk down memory lane via the sea-front ruins and monuments.
+Walk down memory lane via the sea-front ruins and monuments framed by beautiful rolling hills, a rugged coastline and crystal clear waters.
+Explore bustling towns, glittering sky-blue lochs and marvel at the birdlife.
+Make sure to see some of the famous but small Shetland ponies, who have been a part of island life since the Bronze Age, and enjoy the unencumbered views of the surrounding Northern Atlantic Ocean.
 There is bound to be something that catches your fancy on this isle close to the Norwegian coast – culturally and geographically closer to Norway than to London.

 Our Scottish Isles tour which runs thrice annually (May, July, September) is one of some 140 small group tours that Odyssey offers each year.
 Our tours around Scotland’s capital continually delights our groups (6-18 pax) of mature travellers.